jamesclancy/SafeCardGame/README.md

 );
 ```

-After this I added `Npgsql.FSharp` to the Server project by running `dotnet add package Npgsql.FSharp`.
+After this, I added `Npgsql.FSharp` to the Server project by running `dotnet add package Npgsql.FSharp`.

 using this library I was able to add a module to my Server project named: `DatabaseRepositories`.

-In this module I defined two repositories, a `CardRepository` and a `PlayerRepository` each includes methods to map dtos to the database table row, a select all and a select by id.
+In this module, I defined two repositories, a `CardRepository` and a `PlayerRepository` each includes methods to map DTOs to the database table row, a select all, and a select by id.

-I then pulled some other TCG card data in JSON and transformed that into a csv file that matched the database and imported (not included in repo but you can fnd similaron google/github).
+I then pulled some other TCG card data in JSON and transformed that into a CSV file that matched the database and imported it (not included in the repo but you can find similar on google/github).

-I also added a deck_card_association and deck sql tables.
+I also added a deck_card_association and deck SQL tables.

 ```
 CREATE TABLE public.deck_card_association (